 And there is nothing we dislike more than when a simple mistake ruins a fantastic, tender steak.

-So as a bit of public service, we want to make sure that you are aware of one of the most common errors that can transform a melt-in-your-mouth steak into something akin to chewing a rubber boot.
+So as a bit of public service, we want to make sure that you are aware of one of the easiest ways to ruin almost any meat cut, a most common error that can transform a melt-in-your-mouth steak into something akin to chewing a rubber boot.